agankin/RxProcess/README.md

 ping.WaitForExit();
 ```

-If run the code prints something like:
+The sample produces output like:

 ```
 Ping Out: